External Ids for IRF2 Gene

 GeneCards Summary for IRF2 Gene

 IRF2 (Interferon Regulatory Factor 2) is a Protein Coding gene.
-Diseases associated with IRF2 include mumps and eczema herpeticum.
-Among its related pathways are Hemostasis and Interferon Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and regulatory region DNA binding.
-An important paralog of this gene is IRF3.
+Diseases associated with IRF2 include Eczema Herpeticum and Mumps.
+Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Type II interferon signaling (IFNG).
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific DNA binding.
+An important paralog of this gene is IRF1.

 UniProtKB/Swiss-Prot for IRF2 Gene